zuiko21/minimOS/hard/minicoco.md

 as there are two free buffers on one of the '245s for _keyboard layout switching_.

-> By the way, the aforementioned _level shifter_ circuit won't be discretely implemented any longer, as an IC like **MAX232** seems a much better option nowadays. _One_ comparator is still needed for cassette input, though.
+> By the way, the aforementioned _level shifter_ circuit won't be discretely implemented any longer, as an IC like **MAX232** seems a much better option nowadays. _One_ comparator is still needed for cassette input, though, plus another one for the _joystick input_.

 ### ROM contents (and size)